 Were you arrested for an alleged aggravated assault or assault with a deadly weapon anywhere in the DFW area?
 You should not make any kind of statement to authorities without legal counsel.
 Contact Townsend, Gebhardt & Eppes, PLLC right away for help protecting your legal rights.

-Andrea Townsend, Steven Gebhardt, and Brian Eppes are experienced criminal defense lawyers in Fort Worth who represent clients accused of violent crimes in Cleburne, Arlington, Weatherford, Fort Worth, and many other nearby communities in Tarrant County, Parker County, and Johnson County.
-Call today 817-502-3600 to have our attorneys review your case and help you understand all of your legal options during a free initial consultation.
+Townsend, Gebhardt & Eppes, PLLC are experienced criminal defense lawyers in Fort Worth who represent clients accused of violent crimes in Cleburne, Arlington, Weatherford, Fort Worth, and many other nearby communities in Tarrant County, Parker County, and Johnson County.
+Call today (817) 502-3600 to have our attorneys review your case and help you understand all of your legal options during a free initial consultation.

 Overview of Aggravated Assault in Tarrant County